pagkly/Zed/Investopedia/Investing/Beta.md

 ###  [[Beta]] Value Equal to 1.0

 If a stock has a  [[Beta]]  of 1.0, it indicates that its price activity is strongly correlated with the market.
-A stock with a [[Beta]] of 1.0 has **systematic risk**.
+A stock with a [[Beta]] of 1.0 has **[[Systematic Risk]]**.
 However, the [[Beta]] calculation can’t detect any unsystematic risk.
 Adding a stock to a portfolio with a  [[Beta]] of 1.0 doesn’t add any risk to the portfolio, but it also doesn’t increase the likelihood that the portfolio will provide an excess return.

 ###  [[Beta]]  Value Less Than One